 - Focusing on an event outside the vehicle.

 For a cyclist, sharing a road with motorists presents enough danger on its own.
 Adding alcohol to the mix can have deadly consequences.
 Drunk drivers suffer from reduced cognitive functions that increase the likelihood that a driver will not see a cyclist, particularly in poor lighting conditions.
 Alcohol consumption also impairs a driver’s ability to judge distance and times.
 This means that even if a drunk driver sees you on your bike, the driver might still hit you.
 At Jacoby & Meyers, LLP, we help hold drunk drivers financially accountable when they cause dangerous bicycle accidents.

-Drivers who don’t get proper rest can fall asleep at the wheel and cause dangerous traffic accidents.
+A driver who doesn’t get enough rest may fall asleep at the wheel and cause a motor vehicle accident.
 Yet, a fatigued or drowsy driver does not need to fall asleep to put others at risk.
 Research about the relationship between driving and sleep reveals that drivers who go without sleep for 18 hours have the same level of impairment as those who have a 0.08 breath alcohol concentration, which is the legal limit in New York and most other states.
-This means drowsy drivers also struggle with reacting to information they must process to drive safely, potentially causing severe, sometimes fatal bike crashes.
+This means drowsy drivers also struggle with reacting to information they must process to drive safely, potentially causing severe, sometimes fatal, bike crashes.

 Some drivers have little or no regard for the rules of the road.
 They do not obey speed limits, stop signs, traffic lights, or other traffic control features throughout the City.
-Those who are extra-aggressive weave through traffic, follow too closely, and rarely yield.
-Cyclists can easily fall victim to careless and aggressive drivers.
+Those who are extra-aggressive weave through traffic, follow too closely and rarely yield.
+Cyclists can easily fall victim to careless, aggressive, and negligent drivers.

 Poorly Maintained Roads